 Right-click in the Pad Via panel and select Add Via Template or Add Pad Template.
 Hole tolerance can be set under the Hole Information section.

 3. Setting Hole Tolerance Attributes for Multiple Pads or Vias at Once

 Conveniently, you can set the hole tolerance for multiple pads or vias at the same time (Figure 3, Figure 4).

 Open the PCB Inspector panel.
-Select the pads or vias on the PCB that you wish to set and enter the necessary hole tolerance values in the panel, in the right-hand column under Object Specific.
+Select the pads or vias on the Printed Board that you wish to set and enter the necessary hole tolerance values in the panel, in the right-hand column under Object Specific.

 Hole tolerance columns can also be added to and edited from the PCB panel, using the Hole Size Editor.
 Right-click under the Unique Holes header and select Columns » Hole Tolerance (+) and Hole Tolerance (-).
 By clicking in the hole tolerance columns, the tolerance attributes can be changed.

 4. Adding Hole Tolerance to Via Stitching/Via Shielding

 Hole tolerances can be added for multiple stitching vias to save time (Figure 5).